bdickason/bdickason.com/posts/strength-based-teams.md

 I don't just hate it, I suck at it.
 I expend way more energy than your average PM and my results are mediocre.
 I'm like a kid thrashing in a pool, flailing my arms trying to make progress.

-"But Brad, you're a PM at Facebook.
+"But brad, you're a PM at Facebook.
 Execution is literally your job."

 Sure, I've shipped tons of products before.
 I can get them out the door.
 But I'm not the person you want helping you burn down issues at the last minute.
 I'm way more useful grabbing coffee or ordering pizza.